dcm5455/personal-budget-builder/README.md

 App to dynamically build a functional personal budget in Excel & Python based on user input.

 ## Quick Start
-- Downlad or clone the repository.
+- Download or clone the repository.
 - Edit the Budget Items in the [Inputs](src/Inputs.xlsx) file to add your own expenses.
 - Run `python personal_budget_tool/app.py` to generate your Excel File